jowharshamshiri/ws/docs/getting-started.md

 title: Getting Started
 ---

-# Getting Started with Nomion
+# Getting Started with Workspace

-This guide will help you get up and running with the Nomion tool suite quickly.
+This guide will help you get up and running with the Workspace tool suite quickly.
 Learn the core concepts and basic usage patterns for all four tools.

-## What is Nomion?
+## What is Workspace?

-Nomion is a suite of command-line utilities for developers and system administrators:
+Workspace is a suite of command-line utilities for developers and system administrators:

 - **refac**: Recursive string replacement in file names and contents
 - **scrap**: Local trash can for files you want to delete